BrandonKi/BF-Compiler/README.md

 # BF-Compiler
 Compiler for Brainfuck https://en.wikipedia.org/wiki/Brainfuck

+Does basic optimizations.
+Such as removing redundant instructions and combining multiple instructions into one.

 Overflow/Underflow are undefined.
 Programs that rely on overflow/underflow behavior can only be ran in interpreted mode.